mobi3006/homelab/mobibox/README.md

   * or recreate the machine
 * `vagrant snapshot` not working (see FAQ)
 * `apt upgrade` is freezing - see TODO-ref-2703127
+  * same on Parallels ... looks like a problem of the Linux distribution
+    * current workaround: no upgrade

 **BE AWARE:** Virtualbox on Apple Silicon is quite new ... basic functionality is working fine